12 People Skills to Succeed at Work

 5. Flexibility

-When you work with others, it’s important to be flexible.
-Sometimes plans or projects change, and flexibility can help keep things on track and running smoothly.
+When working with others, it’s important to be flexible.
+Sometimes, plans or projects change, and flexibility can help keep things on track and running smoothly.
 Being flexible may also mean reprioritizing tasks.

 Flexibility looks like: